KristianWindsor/stocks.vision/README.md

 Backend - analyzes data from the database

-MySQL - the database
+DB - the mysql database

 Crawler - collects data from external sources and inserts it into the database

 CrawlScheduler - triggers the crawler scripts at certain time intervals

-# Crawlers
+# Usage: Crawlers

 A crawler is a script that collects data from any source on the Internet.
 Most of these are public APIs, such as [Alpha Vantage](https://www.alphavantage.co/documentation/) or [Reddit](https://www.reddit.com/dev/api/).

-Each of these will insert content into the database.
-You can see the data through phpMyAdmin at https://localhost:8080
+The collected data is inserted into the database.
+You can view the database through phpMyAdmin at https://localhost:8080

 ## List of stocks